MSG Network: MSG+

 In 2014, MSG Network launched a TV Everywhere service known as MSG Go, initially available for subscribers on Optimum.

 On March 1, 2023, MSG Network announced its direct-to-consumer streaming service MSG+.
 The service will include live streams of MSG and MSG SportsNet and live streams of all MSG-produced Knicks, Rangers, Islanders, Devils, and Sabres games as well as other live sports, events and programming depending on users area.
 The service will cost $29.99 a month or $309.99 a year.
 There is an option to purchase single games for $9.99 each.
 MSG+ is also available for free to subscribers of participating pay television service providers of MSG Networks, replacing MSG Go.

-On August 28, 2024, Gotham Advanced Media and Entertainment—a joint venture formed by MSG Networks and YES Network—announced that they would merge their networks' direct-to-consumer services under a new joint streaming platform known as The Gotham Sports App, ahead of the 2024–25 NBA and NHL seasons.
-As before, MSG+ will be available on the service for free to subscribers of participating pay television service providers, while customers will be able to purchase subscriptions to both networks individually or as a bundle.
+On August 28, 2024, Gotham Advanced Media and Entertainment—a joint venture formed by MSG Networks and YES Network—announced that they would merge their networks' direct-to-consumer services under a new joint streaming platform known as Gotham Sports App, ahead of the 2024–25 NBA and NHL seasons.
+As before, MSG+ would be available on the service for free to subscribers of participating pay television service providers, while customers would be able to purchase subscriptions to both networks individually or as a bundle.

+On July 29, 2026, MSG and YES announced that the service would be discontinued, and the networks would both partner with DAZN to host their DTC platforms going forward.